johnschatner/react-digital-clock/README.md

 <br>

 - Resizeable (clicking makes clock LARGE or small)
-- Tab time (time can be seen in the browser tab)
+- Tab view (time can be seen in the browser tab)
 - Responsive
-- Second animation
+- Seconds animation
-- Built in ReactJS
+- Built with ReactJS

 <p align="right">(<a href="#readme-top">back to top</a>)</p>